zw123han/JSC370_final/README.md

 https://zw123han.github.io/JSC370_final/

 #### PDF
-For those more interested in the statistical side of things, refer to this PDF report.
+For those more interested in the statistical side of things, refer to this PDF report (also available on website).

 https://github.com/zw123han/JSC370_final/blob/master/final_report.pdf